Binomial options pricing model: Use of the model

 The Binomial options pricing model approach has been widely used since it is able to handle a variety of conditions for which other models cannot easily be applied.
 This is largely because the BOPM is based on the description of an underlying instrument over a period of time rather than a single point.
 As a consequence, it is used to value American options that are exercisable at any time in a given interval as well as Bermudan options that are exercisable at specific instances of time.
 Being relatively simple, the model is readily implementable in computer software (including a spreadsheet).

 Although higher in computational complexity and computationally slower than the Black–Scholes formula, it is more accurate, particularly for longer-dated options on securities with dividend payments.
 For these reasons, various versions of the binomial model are widely used by practitioners in the options markets.

-For options with several sources of uncertainty (e.g., real options) and for options with complicated features (e.g., Asian options), binomial methods are less practical due to several difficulties, and Monte Carlo option models are commonly used instead.
-When simulating a small number of time steps Monte Carlo simulation will be more computationally time-consuming than BOPM (cf. Monte Carlo methods in finance).
-However, the worst-case runtime of BOPM will be O(2^{n}), where n is the number of time steps in the simulation.
-Monte Carlo simulations will generally have a polynomial time complexity, and will be faster for large numbers of simulation steps.
-Monte Carlo simulations are also less susceptible to sampling errors, since binomial techniques use discrete time units.
+For options with several sources of uncertainty (e.g., real options) and for options with complicated features (e.g., Asian options), binomial methods could be less practical due to several difficulties, and Monte Carlo option models are commonly used instead.
+Monte Carlo simulation is also less susceptible to sampling errors, since binomial techniques use discrete time units.
 This becomes more true the smaller the discrete units become.

+In a non-recombinant binomial tree, in which paths moving in opposite directions do not merge, resulting in unique nodes for every sequence of price changes, the worst-case runtime of BOPM would be O(2^{n}), where n is the number of time steps in the simulation.
+Monte Carlo simulation generally has a polynomial time complexity, and would be faster for large numbers of simulation steps, while when simulating a small number of time steps, Monte Carlo simulation would be more computationally intensive than BOPM (cf. Monte Carlo methods in finance).
+However, in a standard recombinant tree, a down move followed by an up move reaches the same node as an up move followed by a down move.
+An N-step tree therefore has $(N+1)(N+2)/2$ distinct nodes, so straightforward backward induction has quadratic rather than exponential computational complexity.